jgrasham/ExData_Plotting1/README.md

 These assignment notes were taken from the Course Project 1 listing on Coursera: https://www.coursera.org/learn/exploratory-data-analysis/peer/ylVFo/course-project-1

+Please see the plots attached to this github:
+    plot1.png, plot2.png, plot3.png, plot4.png

+That were generated using the R code in this github:
+    plot1.R, plot2.R, plot3.R, plot4.R

 ## Introduction

 This assignment uses data from